Standard Response Protocol (SRP)

 The five different response protocols in the SRP are:

-- Lockout - Get inside.
+- Secure - Get inside.
 Lock outside doors.
 (Called when there is a threat or hazard outside of the school building)

 - Lockdown - Locks, lights, out of sight.
 (Called when there is a serious threat inside or immediately outside the building)

 - Evacuate - To the announced location.
 (This is used when there is a need to move students from one location to another, away from danger)

 - Shelter - Hazard and safety strategy.
 (Called when the need for personal protection is necessary, such as during a tornado or earthquake)